 Yali didn’t have a lot of idle habits, but that just made it easier for me to get engrossed in the little movements she did do.
 She had her neck stuck out towards the screen, like she was always leaning to get closer.
 As she read, her face barely moved a centimeter either way – but it did move, in a slow, repeating motion back and forth.
 When I watched it closely, it was almost a figure-eight, dipping down a little at each side before lifting back up to read in the middle again.
 I was hypnotized.

-While I waited, I thought back to what she had told me, about what she’d need to do now.
+While I waited, I thought back to what she had told me, about what we – or she – would need to figure out next.

-Besides just figuring out where we were going, it was also important to find the locations of the other Ravellers – especially the Alchemist.
+Besides just finding where we were going, it was also important to find the other Ravellers – especially the Alchemist.

 The Imminent was with the Seeking God.
 When Yali had told me about the previous Imminents, she hadn’t gone into detail at first, because they didn’t usually affect the whole Blood Child/Farseer thing.
 But I had asked about them, because they got the coolest powers.
 They got a different random power every year – she’d told me about one who could turn invisible and walk through walls, one who could shapeshift into any animal, and one who could eat literally anything and absorb its properties.
 Of course, this year’s Imminent wouldn’t be able to do any of those things, because they never got the same power twice.
 And they were almost always temperamental.
 Half the time, the Imminent would either ignore everyone else and run off to experiment with weird magic stuff, or they’d constantly provoke the other Ravellers, just to see what would happen.
 Still, I couldn’t wait to see what this year’s Imminent would be like.